department-of-veterans-affairs/va.gov-platform-architecture/rfc/2022/2022-08-23_CIT_hostnames.md

 ## **Motivation**

-As their product goals and technical infrastructure diverge over time, it is no longer feasible for Lighthouse and VA.gov to share the api.va.gov hostname.
+The product goals and technical infrastructures of Lighthouse and VA.gov have diverged over time.
+Sharing the api.va.gov hostname is no longer feasible.
 In particular, Lighthouse wants to re-architect to use an Apigee API gateway hosted in Google Cloud (GCP).
 There's no reason for all VA.gov traffic to route through this gateway or through GCP.
 Because Lighthouse has a large number of API consumers, most of whom are external to VA, they have priority for continuing to use api.va.gov.
 VA.gov will transition to a new API hostname.

 ### New hostname for vets-api
 Teams that use VA.gov APIs as an endpoint will need to update their application code to replace any hostname instances of `api.va.gov` with `platform-api.va.gov`.

 Teams that use Lighthouse APIs as an endpoint will not be required to change their hostname addresses.